vixon/reformed/README.md

 Reformed
 ========

-Better Rails 3+ and 4+ Form Builder with support for any CSS Framework.
-Natively supports Bootstrap 2 and 3, Zurb 3 and 4 via customization.
+Better Rails 3+ and 4+ Form Builder which can easily support Bootstrap 2 and 3, Zurb 3 and 4 or any CSS frameworks by customizing the wrappers.

 ### Installation